Rough Diamond Grading Program

 k.
 Import and export laws in diamond producing countries.

 Several hundred carats of rough diamonds, originating from both Africa and South America are kept by the institute specifically for teaching, grading, and sorting.
 Two hundred and twenty carats of these diamonds were selected over a two year period by the Director during mining operations in South America.
-The rough crystals are a cross section of varying shapes, sizes, color, and clarity, thereby giving the students invaluable insight to rough diamonds they would normally encounter in the field.
+The rough crystals are a cross selection of varying shapes, sizes, color, and clarity, thereby giving the students invaluable insight to rough diamonds they would normally encounter in the field.

 Program Completetion Standards